bkutasi/r-jellycli/docs/active_context.md

 - ❌ **Failed Simplification Attempt**: Removed SSDP broadcaster, HTTP pings, and refactored session/ID handling to align with `jellycli-repo`.
 This did *not* resolve the client visibility issue.

-- 🚧 **Current Blockers**
-  - Client still does not appear in Jellyfin's "play on" menu, even after the simplification attempt (removing SSDP, aligning session handling).
+- ✅ **Blockers Resolved**
+  - The previous blocker regarding client visibility in the "Play On" menu is resolved due to the stable WebSocket connection.

-**Next Steps**: (Reverting to original debugging plan)
+**Next Steps**:
-1. Verify SSDP broadcast content and timing using network analysis tools (e.g., Wireshark).
+1. Focus on the next high-priority tasks from `docs/tasks_plan.md`, such as implementing real streaming/decoding or enhancing playback controls.
-2. Perform deeper debugging of the WebSocket connection lifecycle: Why does it close prematurely?
-Are keep-alives consistently sent/received?
-Are incoming messages handled correctly?
+2. Perform thorough testing of remote control commands now that the WebSocket connection is stable.
-3. Compare network traffic (SSDP and WebSocket) between `r-jellycli` and `jellycli` to identify subtle differences in protocol implementation.
-4. Review Jellyfin server logs again with detailed client-side logging enabled (including SSDP and WebSocket traces).
-5. Consider adding handling for SSDP M-SEARCH requests if broadcasting alone is insufficient.
+3. Continue refining error handling and documentation based on recent changes.